OctopusDeploy/docs/docs/guides/deploying-asp.net-core-web-applications/index.md

 ![](/docs/images/3702900/5275656.png)

-For more information, see the section on the [JSON Configuration Variables Feature](/docs/home/guides/deploying-asp.net-core-web-applications/json-configuration-variables-feature.md).
+For more information, see the section on theÂ [JSON Configuration Variables Feature](/docs/home/guides/deploying-asp.net-core-web-applications/json-configuration-variables-feature.md).